jangmys/pyparadiseo/docs/source/reference/operators.rst

 When implementing variation operators it is the programmers responsibility to make sure that the operators are compatible with the solution definition.

-.. autofunction:: pyparadiseo.operator.make_mutation
+.. autofunction:: operator.make_mutation

-.. autofunction:: pyparadiseo.operator.make_crossover
+.. autofunction:: operator.make_crossover